 Alcoholism is widely held to be a failing of the individual.
 The general view of society is that alcoholism is a personal weakness and that alcoholics should exercise better control over themselves.
 But those of us that struggle with alcohol are also completely confused about this apparent lack of control.
 We make perfectly rational decisions in other aspects of our lives yet despite our most earnest intentions we drink more than we set out to, we drink more often than we mean to, and we drink at the wrong times.
-It doesn’t matter how hard we try we simply can’t control how much we drink…. and right there is the misconception: “control”.
-Normal drinkers assume that everyone has the same ability as they do to choose whether or not to drink, and they judge alcoholics by that standard.
-But control is not poorly applied by alcoholics; the control available to us is severely diminished.
-The mental processes responsible for our decision-making relating to alcohol are not functioning correctly.
+It doesn’t matter how hard we try we simply can’t control how much we drink… and right there is the misconception: “control”.
+Normal drinkers assume that everyone has the same ability as them to choose whether or not to drink and they judge alcoholics by that standard.
+But control is not poorly applied by alcoholics; the control available to us is severely compromised.
+The mental processes responsible for our decision-making regarding alcohol are not functioning correctly.

 The brain has some automatic mental processes which exist to improve our chances of survival.
 We have no awareness of their operating but they direct how we behave under set circumstances and this behaviour asserts priority over our free will.
 These processes encourage us to do things that are beneficial to our survival and discourage us from doing things that are harmful.
 Collectively they are known as the “reward system” and this system normally directs us to act in ways that are helpful; but it operates abnormally in alcoholics.
 In us the reward system becomes incorrectly and excessively bound to alcohol and this has terrible consequences.